Vernon Kay: Television

 Kay was able to use his success in modelling to launch a television career with co-hosting roles on teen-targeted entertainment shows T4 on Channel 4 and The Mag on Channel 5.
 Following this, Kay presented the summer CBBC weekend morning show Fully Booked (called FBI, Fully Booked Interactive) in 2000, as well as TOTP+ Plus and TOTP@Play.
 In 2003 he co-hosted the Channel 4 game show Boys and Girls, which was cancelled after one series.
 The following year Kay hosted the third series of Celebrities Under Pressure on ITV.

 From 2006, Kay presented primetime game show All Star Family Fortunes.
 In June 2015, it was announced that ITV was to rest the show until 2017, but it did not return.
 In 2007, he presented Vernon Kay's Gameshow Marathon, after replacing Ant & Dec, who hosted the first series.

 From 2008 until 2009, Kay presented two series of Beat the Star, a programme for ITV.
 The first series averaged 4.05 million viewers and the second averaged 3.46 million.

 On 17 April 2010, Kay began co-presenting a game show for ITV called The Whole 19 Yards with Caroline Flack which lasted for eight episodes and was made at Pinewood Studios.
 The series averaged 4.1 million viewers.
 In 2010, Kay was the co-host of Skating with the Stars, a six-part series which was broadcast in the United States.

 In 2011, Kay was originally going to present ITV game show Sing If You Can with Stacey Solomon but, after filming the pilot episode, he felt that it would be better hosted by a comedian, and was replaced by Keith Lemon.

 In December 2011, Kay presented the Christmas Channel 4 show Home For the Holidays.
-In the summer of 2012, Kay presented ITV three episode mini-series Let's Get Gold, however the show received poor viewing figures and was axed.
+In the summer of 2012, Kay presented ITV three episode mini-series Let's Get Gold, however the show received poor viewing figures and was cancelled.